imacat/reslog/README.md

 * I suggest that you install [File::MMagic] instead of counting on the `file` executable.
-The internal magic file of File::MMagic works better than the `file` executable.  `reslog` treats everything not gzip nor bzip2 compressed as plain text.
+The internal magic file of File::MMagic works better than the `file` executable.  `reslog` treats everything not gzip, bzip2, nor xz compressed as plain text.
 When a compressed log file is wrongly recognized as an image, `reslog` treats it as plain text, reads directly from it, and fails.
 This does not hurt the source log files, but is still annoying.

 [File::MMagic]: https://metacpan.org/release/File-MMagic